 Schools will continue to provide physical education instruction, and we will provide guidance as far as privileging outdoor activities and individual activities indoors as recently emphasized in the Targeted Public Health Measures released on November 12, 2020.
-Earlier, AHS had
+Earlier, Alberta Health Services (AHS) had reviewed our approach to keeping students in subgroups within our classes and using equipment with attention to all cleaning, disinfecting, and sanitizing protocols.

 Schools will limit extracurricular activities at this time.
 Extracurricular activities and athletics will comply with all guidance from AHS and the Alberta Schools' Athletic Association (ASAA), as applicable.
 On October 28, 2020, our school division collaboratively posted the following media release about athletics: